cybergarage/round-cc/doc/round_tour.md

 list
 ```

-To show all commands, use 'help' command as sthe following.
+To show all commands, use 'help' command as the following.

 ```
 help